vladstudio/web2llm/README.md

         *   `strict`: Target URL must start with the starting URL string.
         *   `domain`: Target URL must have the same origin (protocol + hostname + port) as the starting URL.
         *   `disabled`: No links are followed.
+    *   Skips following any link if its URL matches any of the provided `--exclude` regex patterns (or the default pattern if `--exclude` is not specified).
 *   Stops crawling additional pages (across all starting URLs) once the global `--limit` is reached.
 *   Ignores URL fragments (`#...`) when checking if a page has already been visited within a crawl sequence, preventing duplicate crawls of the same base page.
 *   For each unique page visited (up to the limit):